 Overusing a mixer, and not allowing it to cool completely between uses, can also cause this to occur.

-- The grease is food grade and is approved for incidental contact with food prepared in the mixer, although it may discolor light colored frostings or mashed potatoes.
+- The grease is food grade and is approved for incidental contact with food prepared in the mixer, although it may discolor light-colored frostings or mashed potatoes.

-- Once the mixer has started to leak oil, the only way to stop this completely is to take the mixer to an Authorized Service Facility, where the servicer will take out all old grease, repack with new grease and replace the gasket.
+- Once the mixer has started to leak oil, the only way to stop this completely is to take the mixer to an Service Locator Facility, where the servicer will take out all old grease, repack with new grease and replace the gasket.

 - This is entirely up to the consumer – oil leakage will not harm the mixer.